CodeLit/gmod-obfuscator/README.md

 # Gmod obfuscator

-It can obfuscate entire folders, excluding single files, and folders.
+It can easilly obfuscate the entire folders, excluding single files, and folders.
 Can collect multiple files in folder to one single file.
-Detects shared, server, client files by extention.
+Detects shared, server, client files by endings.
-It should work fine with pure lua.
+It should work fine with pure lua code too.

 ## Usage